Caenis (mayfly)

 Caenis is a genus of mayflies.
 They are very small in size, sometimes with a body of only an 1/8 of an inch (.125 in).

 Distribution and ecology

 Caenis is one of the most abundant mayfly genera of the Holarctic.
 Larvae can occur in high densities on the bottoms of shallow ponds and lakes up to an altitude of 1800 meters in the [Alps].

 Densities of 700-1700 larvae per square meter have been reported for C. luctuosa and C. horaria on bottoms covered with organic detritus or decaying leaves.
 Densities on mineral sediments are an order of magnitude lower (4-330 animals per square meter).

 Species

+The following are included in BioLib.cz: